 Location & Facilities

-Located in Burlington, the University of Vermont and teaching hospital partner Fletcher Allen Health Care serve as Vermont’s academic medical center, in which resides the Vermont Children's Hospital with both inpatient and outpatient facilities.
+Located in Burlington, the University of Vermont and teaching hospital partner, The University of Vermont Children's Hospital, serve as Vermont’s academic medical center, in which resides the The University of Vermont Children's Hospital with both inpatient and outpatient facilities.
 Learn more about living in Burlington.

-The Department's history began with Dr. R. James McKay who was the first official full-time pediatric faculty member recruited to UVM in 1950.
-Dr. McKay was Chairman of the Department for 33 years and was a former President of the American Academy of Pediatrics who continues to play an active role in our Department's growth and development -- past, present and future.
-Dr. Carol Lee Phillips, a national leader in pediatric infectious disease, then served as Chair for 10 years turning it over to Dr. Lewis First in 1994, with her retirement.
+The Department's history began with Dr. R. James McKay, who was the first official full-time pediatric faculty member recruited to UVM in 1950.
+Dr. McKay was Chairman of the Department for 33 years and was a former President of the American Academy of Pediatrics.
+He continues to play an active role in our Department's growth and development - past, present and future.
+Dr. Carol Lee Phillips, a national leader in pediatric infectious disease, then served as Chair for 10 years, turning it over to Dr. Lewis First in 1994 with her retirement.
 She too remains a vibrant resource for all of us in the Department.

 Photo at left (L to R): Dr. Lewis First, Dr. Carol Lee Phillips, Dr. R. James McKay

 Dr. Jerold Lucey, at left, joined the Department shortly after Dr. McKay's arrival and under his leadership established our neonatal division.
 Dr. Lucey's research in Neonatology has led to such innovations as phototherapy for hyperbilirubinemia and the first surfactant trials for premature infants.
 Today, Dr. Lucey serves as founder and president of the Vermont Oxford Neonatal Network (which has a membership of more than 950 neonatal intensive care units around the world), focused on clinical outcomes studies on high risk newborn infants.
 Dr. Lucey also served as Editor-in-Chief of the journal Pediatrics - a role he held for more than 35 years.